NateWr/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.4.3 (2016-03-25) =
+* Fix: menu item pagination can sometimes skip menu items
+* Fix: rare price display issues on small screens
+* Add: new admin labels
+* Other: improve compatibility with WP-CLI
+* Other: updated links to documentation

 = 1.4.2 (2014-11-04) =
 * Improved compatibility with WPML for multi-language sites